ibexa/documentation-user/docs/content_management/block_reference.md

 On the **Properties** tab, set values in the following fields:

 - **Name** – Enter a name for the page block.
-- **Default catalog** – Select a catalog that is displayed to end-users who are anonymous or not part of any customer group assigned to specific catalogs
+- **Default catalog** – Select a catalog that is displayed to end-users who are anonymous or not part of any customer group assigned to specific catalogs.
 - **Set up customer group and catalog** — Add at least one assignment: add a row, then select a customer group and a matching catalog.
 - **Display limit** – Set the number of products to be displayed.